youssefhusain/project-Data-Exploration-Freelancer-Analysis/README.md

 ### Code File
 This file contains the code used for data analysis.
 ### report File
-contain all inside gited from data
+Contains all insights derived from the data.

 ## Team Members